mgni/unrealengine-project-handler/README.md

 ## A bash script for Unreal Engine on Linux

+This script can automate creation of
+- .desktop file
+- .uproject file association to the system.
+So you can open .uproject file by double clicking from file manager
+- service menu file for `Dolphin`
-This script can automate creation of .desktop file and .uproject file association system wide.
-This script use `xdg-utils`, `python`, `magick` tools.
+-  This script use `xdg-utils`, `python`, `magick` tools.
 These tools should be preinstalled on the system.
 Extra icons are included in res/icon/extra/

 Download the Unreal Engine and Bridge zip files from \
 https://www.unrealengine.com/en-US/linux